ibanner56/NotRubyButChef/Appetizers/SpreadsAndDips/MushroomAndSquashSpread.md

 # Summary
 **Time: 1.5hr**
 **Serves: 8-12**
-I know I said I never wing it, but hey I winged it.
+I know I've said I never wing it, but hey I winged it.
 Still iterating on this one.

 # Ingredients
 - salt